hoppe93/SOFT/README.md

 2. The SOFT beginner's guide, found at [http://soft.readthedocs.io/en/latest/].

 ## Who's behind SOFT?
-SOFT is developed by the [Plasma Theory group](https://ft.nephy.chalmers.se/) at the Department of Physics, Chalmers University of Technology.
+SOFT is developed by the [Plasma Theory group](http://ft.nephy.chalmers.se/) at the Department of Physics, Chalmers University of Technology.

 ## How to cite
 When refering to SOFT, please cite the [SOFT paper](https://arxiv.org/abs/1709.00674):
 ```
-[1] M. Hoppe, O. Embréus, R. A. Tinguely, R. S. Granetz, A. Stahl and T. Fülöp, "Synthetic synchrotron diagnostics for runaway electrons in tokamaks", Submitted to Nucl.
+[1] M. Hoppe, O. Embréus, R. A. Tinguely, R. S. Granetz, A. Stahl and T. Fülöp, "SOFT: a synthetic synchrotron diagnostic for runaway electrons", Accepted for publication in Nucl.
 Fusion.
 ```